spaceshelter/orbitar/docs/api/oauth2/README.md

 ## Introduction

-OAuth2 allows Orbitar users to create client applications and let other users connect to them in a secure way.
+OAuth2 allows Orbitar users to create client applications and let other users connect to them securely.

 A client application is a software program that accesses resources or services on behalf of a user through the OAuth2 protocol.
-In the Orbitar ecosystem, client applications can interact with Orbitar's API after receiving authorization from users.
-These applications can be web apps, mobile apps, desktop applications, or server-side applications that integrate with Orbitar's platform.
+In the Orbitar ecosystem, client applications can use Orbitar's API after getting authorization from users.
+These applications can be web apps, mobile apps, desktop applications, or server-side applications that connect with Orbitar's platform.

 This guide will help you understand how to create and use OAuth2 client applications.